TheCharmingSociopath/TheCharmingSociopath.github.io/pages/til.md

 layout: default
 title: TIL and Docs
 weight: 4
-permalink: /notes/
+permalink: /TIL/
 ---

-This is a space for all all the notes that I take as I keep reading through literature on quantum computing and other things.
+This is a space for all the things I love or find interesting.
 Also some random scratch space.
-These might be helpful for someone getting started with Quantum computing, complexity theory or some other stuff that I've already been through.
+Stuff here might be helpful for someone getting started with Quantum computing, complexity theory or some other stuff that I've already been through.

 ### Quantum Computing
 - This began as a honours project report, but then I kept jotting down stuff.
 Maybe helpful for beginners.
 This contains theoretical introduction to QC, and some basic Qiskit I learned back then, along with some random notes and research paper summaries.